Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Tested `position: sticky` for breadcrumbs and other elements.
 Layout seems to get in the way quite a lot.
 Implementation might only be viable for `header` elements for now.
 - Added `$include-header-sticky` flag and required variables to implement the `.sticky` class.
 - Tested a new layout idea in `demo.html`, this is how the new `index.html` should look like in the next update (top part only).
+- Updated `index.html` to use the new `.sticky` `header`, along with other styling changes, such as content sizing.
+- *TODO* Update the rest of the pages, bump everything to `v2.1.0` and use the local stylesheets in the meantime.